Renaissance sculpture: Plateresque

+The Spanish Renaissance style, which corresponds to the Portuguese Manueline is also called Isabelline Gothic or Catholic Kings style, for having begun with the reign of these monarchs, although it extends to the time of Philip II.
+The term plateresque is usually used for architecture, but as it is a purely decorative art and form of sculptural ornamentation, it can be included in this small section.

-It is characterized by maintaining certain Gothic and Mudejar components within the Renaissance style.
-The façades are sculpted as if they were altarpieces, and together with the typical Renaissance cushioning, there are columns with grotesques and full of decoration and windows in the Gothic tradition.
+It is characterised by the retention of certain Gothic and Mudejar elements within the Renaissance style.
+The façades are sculpted as if they were altarpieces, and together with the typical Renaissance cushioning, they feature columns with grotesques, abundant decoration, and Gothic-style windows.
 There is a proliferation of tondos or medallions and coats of arms placed in the keystones of the vaults and in the spandrels of the arches.
 This is a highly decorative genre.
 It reached its greatest exuberance in Andalusia.
 A good example is the façade of the Seville City Hall by Diego de Riaño.